30+ Best Living Books for Boys {Strong and Meaningful}

 King Arthur and His Knights By Howard Pyle / Roger Lancelyn Green

-Chivalry, sword fights, brave quests, and legendary knights — this is one of those classic boy books that still holds its place.
+Chivalry, sword fights, brave quests, and legendary knights.
+This is one of those classic boy books that still holds its place.
 Whether it’s Arthur pulling the sword from the stone or Lancelot facing hard choices, these stories invite boys to think about courage, loyalty, and leading with honor.

 Find it here: King Arthur and His Knights